huggingface/blog/deep-rl-q-part1.md

 ## **Monte Carlo vs Temporal Difference Learning**

-The last thing we need to talk about before diving into Q-Learning is the two ways of learning whatever the RL method we use.
+The last thing we need to talk about before diving into Q-Learning is the two ways of learning.

 Remember that an RL agent **learns by interacting with its environment.** The idea is that **using the experience taken**, given the reward he gets, will **update its value or policy.**